Dendekky/portfolio/src/pages/index.md

 ---
 templateKey: home-page
 title: Ibrahim Adeniyi
-heading: Full Stack Software Developer && Technical Writer
+heading: "Full Stack Software Developer && Technical Writer "
 description: "Christopher Nolan once said, \"People want to see something that shows them you can do what you say\".
 I guess this is the tip of that iceberg I'm promising.
 I've been hacking together code snippet for over two years now.